9 Ways to Prevent Swamp Ass

 Tight Clothing

 Imagine taking a hot shower.
 Your bathroom gets steamy.
 The mirror is foggy.
 You open the door and steam spills out.
 Soon, the bathroom is cool and steam-free.
 But what if you never opened that door?
 Tight clothing is akin to hopping in the shower and keeping that bathroom door closed –– it’s like hotboxing your crotch.
+This can significantly contribute to swamp ass.

 Hot Temperatures